 How to Remove the Your Browser is Managed by Your Organization Message in the Google Chrome Settings

-One thing you can check is to see if you have the Show Managed UI feature enabled in Chrome by typing chrome://flags/#show-managed-ui into the address bar and then searching for show managed ui.
-If you find this feature and its enabled, you can then try to disable it and restart Chrome to see if it removes the Your browser is managed by your organization message.
+If you find this feature and its enabled, you can then try to disable it.
+Click the dropdown menu next to the flag and change it from Default or Enabled to Disabled.
+Restart Chrome to see if it removes the Your browser is managed by your organization message.

 Chrome Show Managed UI feature

 Another thing you can check for is to see if you have any policies applied to Chrome that should not be there.
-To check, you can type in chrome://policy/ in the address bar to be taken to the policies page.
-If you see anything that you don’t think belongs there, you can make a note of its name to be used in the next step.
+To check, you can type in chrome://policy/ in the address bar.
+Press enter to be taken to the active policies page.

 Check for Google Chrome Policies